19 Places to Get Clothes to Sell on Poshmark

 13 | Other second-hand resale sites

 Some people have great success buying items at low cost on sites like eBay and then flipping them.
 Why are these items low priced?
-It’s new sellers not knowing the value of goods, misspelled listings getting fewer views, and listings with bad pictures resulting in people passing on them.
+It’s often new sellers not knowing the value of goods, misspelled listings getting fewer views, sellers having a fire sale, and listings with bad pictures resulting in people passing on them.

 This actually happened to me.
 My very first item I sold on Poshmark was a new Coach wristlet for $10.
 I didn’t realize how Poshmark worked and listed a few items not thinking much about pricing.
 I thought it was like eBay and that no one would view my items.
 It sold immediately.
 Whoops!